OLD KŌLOA TOWN HERITAGE

 Long considered the hub of the Kōloa community, the Kōloa Hotel is believed to be Kauaʻi’s second hotel, after the Fairview Hotel in Līhu‘e.
 It was probably constructed at the turn of the century as an extension to the Yamamoto Store and used specifically as a lodging place for the numerous traveling salesmen, also known as drummers, who worked for large mercantile agencies on Oʻahu.

-Originally located on the bank of what is now of Waikomo Stream, the hotel o-furo was built for use by its mostly Japanese guests.
+Originally located on the bank of what is now the Waikomo Stream, the hotel o-furo was built for use by its mostly Japanese guests.
 The charcoal-heated bath tub was housed in a separate shed to prevent any accidental fires from spreading and the building also held a laundry washroom.
 Culturally, the Japanese enjoyed relaxing soaks in the o-furo, scrubbing and rinsing themselves first to make sure they would keep the soaking water clean when they entered the neck-high hot tub.

 Built by Dr. A.H.
 Waterhouse and Mr. Ornellas in 1927, this building was originally used as the Kōloa Post Office, a tailor shop and Ornellas general store.
 Before the war it was also the site of a watch repair shop run by Mr. Iwai, a beauty shop run by Ms. Tanaka, the Manila Tailor Shop and Dulce’s Dress Shop.
 During World War II most of the building was used as an Army bakery, though the post office remained.